Best Game Design Schools Online & On-Campus

 Average Net Price: $27,573

 Salary After Attending: $36,700

-Liberty University is a private university whose home is in Lynchburg, VA.
-Studying through Liberty’s Game Design program will culminate with a Game Design degree upon completion of the coursework.
-Like many of its sister universities across the country, Liberty’s mission is to help its students succeed in the courses necessary to start their careers within the gaming industry.
-Students who manage to complete the essential requirements will graduate with a BS degree in Information Technology – Gaming Design.
+Liberty University is a private institution that makes its home in Lynchburg, Virginia.
+Students in this school’s game design program gain acute programming and game development skills from instructors who have worked within the industry.
+Ultimately, Liberty’s mission is to help students succeed in their education, as well as their future careers within the gaming industry.
+Students who complete the essential requirements graduate with a Bachelor’s of Science in Information Technology – Gaming Design.

 14. Southwestern College

 Average Net Price: $22,291

 Salary After Attending: $46,400

 Situated in Chula Vista, California, Southwestern College is a public institution that hosts nearly 19,000 students.
 Gaming design falls under the university’s Computer Science/Digital Arts program.
 Its affordable price and community college status make it incomparable to some of the more dollar-heavy colleges on this listing.
 The program offers up to a $5,000 grant for students that are interested in studying one of the three disciplines in the program: digital arts, computer science, and game development.
 Southwestern offers both graduate and undergraduate degrees through the gaming design program.